- Tools & Templates

 Sample size—In many cases, the larger the sample size, the more reliable and representative the data is of a larger population.
 The ideal sample size will vary based on the type of information being gathered (surveys, focus groups, etc.).

 Poorly conducted studies and unreliable data can lead to inaccurate conclusions and missteps for a brand.
 It's essential that all organizational teams carefully review the credibility of research before using it.

 We've outlined some key factors to consider when evaluating the quality of research and highlighted the importance of relying on credible data for a successful business strategy.
 But not all research is created equal, and flawed research can lead you astray.
 Even some of the world's strongest brands have fallen victim to inaccurate or poorly conducted market research.

 Understanding the value of good research in all facets of a business is crucial for making sound decisions and achieving success.
 Always review the credibility of a source before relying on its information—and don't be afraid to dig deeper for more insights or alternative perspectives.

 So the next time you consider content to use or a source to rely on, remember to review the research methodology and make sure it passes muster.
 Your brand's reputation depends on it.

-Not all research is created equal, so if you need a trusted research agency to do the heavy lifting (and follow good research guidelines), we’ve got you.
-At Rebel, we conduct primary research and develop strategy to help ambitious companies make profitable leaps into uncharted territory.
+Not all research is created equal, so if you need a trusted market research agency to do the heavy lifting (and follow good research guidelines), we’ve got you.
+At Rebel, we conduct primary research and develop market research strategies to help ambitious companies make profitable leaps into uncharted territory.
 Contact us to learn more.